choderalab/yank/examples/s-alpha-ionone-explicit/README.md

 # s-alpha-ionone binding to cytochrome P450 in explicit solvent

-From Rosa Liurink, VU Amsterdam (Daan Geerke).
+From Rosa Luirink, VU Amsterdam (Daan Geerke).